comp484-IntroToAI/semester-project-bram-long/readme.md

 ## Results
-We then utilize an ensemble approach with all three models to combine our predictions with the OpenMeteo forecast and find improved forecasting results.
-We find that the random forest and LSTM trained on all four predictions outperforms the Open Meteo forecast.
+We utilize an ensemble approach -predicting off our models and OpenMeteo's forecasts- and find improved forecasting results.
+We find that the ensemble LSTM and random forest trained on all four predictions outperforms the Open Meteo forecast.
 These results hold when altering the train-test size showing robust results.

 ## Sources
-- Data Bank: Open Meteo API, Nation Weather Service
+- Data Sources: Open Meteo API, Nation Weather Service